pierre-rouleau/pel/doc/pel-manual.rst

   the same and extends it: if point is already at the beginning of the line then it moves it to the first non-whitespace character.
 - ``pel-newline-and-indent-below`` is useful as a variant of the return key.
-- ``pel-find-thing-at-point`` provides a search capability without the need fo a tag database but it is limited in what it can find.
+- ``pel-find-thing-at-point`` provides a search capability without the need for a tag database but it is limited in what it can find.
 It's a poor man cross reference.
 - ``pel-show-char-syntax`` shows the character syntax of the character at